 - Remove as much air from your bas as possible and seal (or cover your baking dish).

-- Place into the refrigerator to marinate for 4 to 12 hours.
+- Transfer the pork into the refrigerator and marinate for 4 to 12 hours.
 If you are short on time, marinate for no less than 30 minutes.

 Tips & Notes